 What are possible defenses for a public lewdness charge?

-Public Lewdness charges often result when a police officer comes across people engaging in sex acts in public places such as parks, restrooms, and other semi-secluded locations.
+Public Lewdness charges often result when a police officer comes across people engaging in sex acts in public places such as parks, restrooms, cars, and other semi-secluded locations.
 In some cases, the police may stake out locations or stage stings.

 When defending you, Attorney Norman Mattar will carefully examine all aspects of your case, looking for a way to obtain a positive outcome.
 Whenever possible, our goal will be to obtain a dismissal of the charges.
 Depending on the circumstances of the case, it may also be possible to obtain a plea agreement for a lesser charge, such as disorderly conduct.
-This charge does not carry the stigma that Public Lewdness does, and it is much easier to explain away.

 The message, then, is that you should not despair if you have been charged with Public Lewdness or Exposure of a Person.
 The Law Offices of Norman Mattar will vigorously defend you, seeking the best possible outcome for you.

 If you have been charged with public lewdness, call now to set up a consultation.

 To schedule a free consultation about Public Lewdness or Exposure of a Person charge in Western New York, call the Law Offices of Norman Mattar at 716-633-4300.